-The science department consists of nine specialist teachers and one full time science technician.
+The science department consists of ten specialist teachers and one full time science technician.
 The department has six laboratories and two classrooms.
 The department has a united focus on learners achieving their personal best and developing a love for learning.

-learners will complete a 1-hour exam paper at the end of each half term to assess their progress against all assessment objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse information and ideas).
+Learners will complete a 1-hour exam paper at the end of each term to assess their progress against all assessment objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse information and ideas).

 The expectation for home learning is that learners will complete a minimum of one home learning activity per week.

 Throughout the year a variety of enrichment opportunities take place.
 Competitions and special sessions will also take place throughout the course of the academic year linked to key events, such as British Science Week.